1998: Coming Into Their Own With WCW

-Many of the superstars from the WWF and WCW were getting on in years by 1998.
+By 1998, many of the superstars from the WWF and WCW were looking long in the tooth.
 Wrestlers like Hulk Hogan, Macho Man Randy Savage, Curt Hennig, DDP, Scott Hall, Kevin Nash, Ric Flair and Sting were either well into their forties or had just turned forty.
 Injuries are much more common once wrestlers hit forty and that age group is certainly considered senior for the industry.
 In addition, the nWo had virtually run its course and factions such as the Four Horsemen couldn't manage to reinvent themselves.
 As a result, the WCW had to begin the push on new stars and this involved some creative management of in-ring personas.
 The following is a list of the more creative and successful pushes on rising stars for WCW in the last years of the millennium.

 10. Billy Kidman

 WCW pushed Billy Kidman harder than most and for the most part it was very successful and his character underwent numerous transformations.
 His addition to Raven's Flock worked well and his grimy, flea-infested character was believable.
 As a heel, it was easier to enjoy Kidman's high-flying acrobatics and daring moves.
-Eventually, the Flock was disbanded and the crowd encouraged Billy Kidman to act independently to excel.
-When he assumed the babyface role he became a popular Cruiserweight champion on and off for the following years.
+Eventually, the Flock was disbanded and the crowd encouraged Billy Kidman to act independently in order to excel.
+When he assumed the babyface role he became a popular Cruiserweight champion.
 Kidman started to work the mic well and helped forge his persona.
 Eventually, he became associated with other popular wrestlers such as Konnan and Rey Mysterio Jr. Kidman also started a romantic story line with his valet, Torrie Wilson.
-When Wilson betrayed Kidman for Shane Douglas, Kidman played the role of the spurned lover well, defiantly exposing embarrassing moments for Wilson and Douglas.
+When Wilson betrayed Kidman for Shane Douglas, Kidman effectively played the role of the spurned lover and he defiantly exposed embarrassing moments for Wilson and Douglas.
 Kidman's character expanded into numerous dimensions from 1998 to 2000 making him a successful rising star for WCW.

 9. Wrath (Bryan Clark)

 When Wrath showed up at WCW he was part of an elite group that was affiliated with the much maligned, Glacier.
 Glacier never lived up to the hype mainly because no one could have lived up to that degree of hype and especially not a mediocre wrestler trying to play up a martial arts background that never delivered.
-However, Glacier's tag team partner, The Cat, and his two arch-nemeses, Wrath and Mortis all got pushed to great success by WCW in the coming years.
-After Goldberg's winning streak became predictable and somewhat tired, Wrath broke away from the tragic Glacier story line and began his own rampage through the singles circuit.
+However, Glacier's tag team partner, The Cat, and his two arch-nemeses, Wrath and Mortis all got pushed to great success by WCW in the years following the Glacier thaw.
+After Goldberg's winning streak had become predictable and somewhat tired, Wrath broke away from the tragic Glacier story line and began his own monstrous rampage through the singles circuit.
 Wrath had a great undefeated run where many matches featured his popular finisher, The Meltdown.
-Eventually, Wrath bailed out the woe-beleaguered nWo reject, Brian Adams to form the dominant tag team, Kronik.
+Eventually, Wrath bailed out the woe-beleaguered nWo reject, Brian Adams, and they formed the dominant tag team, Kronik.
 Kronik had a good run and Wrath remained a popular powerhouse with the crowds.